 - Astroparticle Physics Theory

-Research at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute / AEI) covers all aspects of gravitational physics.
-Five departments and several independent research groups address fundamental theoretical research topics regarding the Theory of General Relativity and Quantum Gravitation as well as both experimental and theoretical aspects of gravitational waves that were predicted by Einstein in 1916 and that were directly measured for the first time in 2015.
+At the Max Planck Institute for Gravitational Physics (Albert Einstein Institute / AEI) in Potsdam and Hannover four divisions address both theoretical and experimental aspects of gravitational waves.
+These “ripples in space-time” were predicted by Einstein in 1916 and were directly observed for the first time in 2015.

-The main goal of the research with astrophysical applications is the development of analytical and numerical models of gravitational wave sources to obtain unique astrophysical and cosmological information from the observed wave forms and to validate Einstein's Theory of General Relativity.
+In Potsdam, the main goal of the research with astrophysical applications is the development of analytical and numerical models of gravitational-wave sources to obtain unique astrophysical and cosmological information from the observed wave forms and to test Einstein's Theory of General Relativity in the strong-field regime.

-AEI departments and groups in Potsdam related to gravitational-wave physics and astrophysics:
+AEI departments and groups in Potsdam related to gravitational-wave physics, astrophysics and cosmology:

 - Astrophysical and Cosmological Relativity